kwon-young/Millenium-Cell/README.md

-# Millenium-Cell
+# What is Millenium-Cell

-cell morphogenesis simulation
+Millenium-Cell is a cell morphogenesis simulation.
+It's a student project.

 # Build instruction